alexxtasi/ardusub_altimeter_aj-sr04m/README.md

 ### TODO
 - [ ] use functions in python code
-- [ ] perform GPIO cleanup when the service is stopped
+- [x] perform GPIO cleanup when the service is stopped
+- [ ] print service's log into systemd journal logs
 - [x] MAVLink parameters RNGFND_MIN and RNGFND_MAX __should not__ be used for depth hold mode
 - [ ] evaluate sensor's (AJ-SR04M) underwater accuracy (temperature ?)